Save

 the"air" (and probably specifically the 02 atoms within air)

-is influenced positively in terms of its ability combine with
+is influenced positively in terms of its ability combine

-the gasoline particles.
+with the gasoline particles.

-Our tests to date have shown to our satisfaction that although
+Our tests to date have shown to our satisfaction that

-particular alignments and cross alignments, the greatest
+arranged in particular alignments and cross alignments, the

-where the air and gasoline mix.
+the point where the air and gasoline mix.

 As a result of researching available data, and our own